SFF may receive commissions from purchases made through links in this article. As an Amazon Associate I earn from qualifying purchases.

 7. Put prices on environmental costs and impacts.
 In quantifying the cost of an additional family member by calculating taxes and increased food costs, couples may decide that the cost of having an additional child is too high.
 Such decisions, freely made by women and couples, can decrease birth rates without any involvement by non-parents in reproduction.

 8. Adjust to an aging population instead of boosting childbearing through government incentives and programs.
-Population aging must be met with the needed societal adjustments, such as increased labor participation, rather than by offering incentives to women to have more children.
+Population aging must be met with the needed societal adjustments, such as increased labor participation or immigration, rather than by offering incentives to women to have more children.

 Engelman argues that if most or all of these strategies were put into effect soon, global population likely would peak and subsequently begin a gradual decline before 2050, thereby ensuring sustainable development of natural resources and global stability into the future.